AvNav Quickstart

 AvNav can directly process charts in gemf and mbtiles formats.
 Additionally you can convert other types of raster charts like BSB (kap).
 This can be done directly on the server (raspberry) - or better beforehand on a desktop system.

-Additionally AvNav can process oeSENCcharts from o-charts (not available on Android).
+Additionally AvNav can process oeSENCcharts from o-charts - on Android with the avocharts app (ochartsng).
 The company offers charts for Open Source Software at reasonable prices.

-Charts need to be uploaded to AvNav before being usable - at the Files/Download page, section charts . o-charts must be uploaded via the o-charts plugin.
+Charts need to be uploaded to AvNav before being usable - at the Files/Download page, section charts . o-charts must be uploaded via the o-charts plugin / ochartsng plugin

 Using the mapproxy-plugin AvNav can include various online chart sources.
 Areas of those charts can be downloaded with the plugin for offline usage.